Phanat Nikhom district

 Phanat Nikhom (พนัสนิคม, /th/) is a district (amphoe) in the northern part of Chonburi province, eastern Thailand.

 History

 Phanat Nikhom is an ancient city dating back to Dvaravati period, called Mueang Phra Rot.
 Archaeologists found a fortress and city walls within the district area.
+Patcharaporn Ngernkerd and colleagues make Mueang Phra Rot one of four central towns in a survey of fifteen moated sites of eastern Thailand, measuring 1.19 km² within its moat and rectangular with rounded corners in plan.
+They place it on a former shoreline of the Gulf of Thailand, occupied since at least the sixth century, and record a late Dvaravati stupa outside the moats and a vanaspati.
+On their reading the town seems to have been under the rule of Si Mahosot in Prachin Buri, a larger moated town of the same group.
 In the Rattanakosin era, King Nangklao, Rama III established city, called Mueang Phanat Nikhom in 1828.
 It was changed to be a district of Mueang Chon Buri by King Chulalongkorn, Rama V in 1904.
 Phanat Nikhom was divided into new five districts: Phan Thong, Nong Yai, Bo Thong, Ko Chan and Nong Irun, Nong Chak, Nong Bon Daeng sub-district in Ban Bueng.

 In Mon Nang sub-district, there is a shrine to the Twelve Sisters with the rock they used as pillow when they wandered in the wilderness, as well as a Carissa carandas tree related to the legend.

 Geography

 Neighboring districts are (from east clockwise), Ko Chan, Bo Thong, Ban Bueng, Phan Thong of Chonburi Province, Ban Pho and Plaeng Yao of Chachoengsao province).